-- Bachelor's degree in biology or related field.
+- Bachelor's degree in biological sciences

-- 0-2 years of research/laboratory experience.
+- 0-2 years of research/laboratory experience

 City of Hope is committed to creating a diverse environment and is proud to be an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, religion, color, national origin, sex, sexual orientation, gender identity, age, status as a protected veteran, or status as a qualified individual with disability.